googleapis/cloud-debug-nodejs/README.md

       credentials: require('./path/to/keyfile.json')
     });
     ```

-   See the [default configuration][config-js] for more details.
+   See the [configuration object][configuration-object] for more details.

 1. Generate a `source-context.json` file which contains information about the version of the source code used to build the application.
 This file should be located in the root directory of your application.
 When you open the Stackdriver Debugger in the Cloud Platform Console, it uses the information in this file to display the correct version of the source.

         gcloud beta debug source gen-repo-info-file

-## Configuration
+## Debug Agent Settings

-See [the default configuration][config-js] for a list of possible configuration options.
-These options can be passed to the agent through the object argument to the start command as shown below:
+You can customize the behaviour of the automatic debugger agent.
+See [the agent configuration][config-js] for a list of possible configuration options.
+These options can be passed to the agent through the object argument to the startAgent method as shown below:

-        require('@google/cloud-debug').start({
-          logLevel: 2,
+        ```js
+        debug.startAgent({
           serviceContext: {
               service: 'my-service',
-              version: '1'
+              version: 'version-1'
-            }
+          },
+          capture: { maxFramesFrames: 20, maxProperties: 100 }
         });
+        ```

 ## Using the Debugger